-Journalling is an age-old practice.
+Journaling is an age-old practice.
 It’s the source of of our insight into most major historical personages.
 It’s therapeutic for people with trauma.
 It helps us brainstorm.
 There are lots of benefits.
-But, most relevantly for us here, it’s a proven tool for better learning.
+But, most relevantly for us here, it’s a proven tool for becoming a better musician.

-First, the act of writing forces us capture exactly what we’re doing.
+The act of writing forces us capture exactly what we’re doing.
 Did we practice that for 10min? or 15min?
 Did we practice scales today?
 Or picking patterns?
-Did we practice the same song as yesterday?
-Or a different one?
 It’s easy to fudge and tell ourselves that “we did some finger exercises” without being honest about what we actually accomplished.

-Second, a written account gives you the ability to look back at your practice history and discover patterns.
-We often don’t realize the cycles and behavioural patterns that we fall into.
+A written account allows you to look back at your practice history and discover patterns.
+We often don’t realize the cycles and behavioral patterns we fall into.
 By comparing weeks, or even months, of entries we can discern if we’re playing faster, learning new techniques, expanding our range.
 Or are we practicing the same 3 songs every week?

 How To Start a Music Journal